 But Mark Wood can bowl quickly.
 This is a thing that he is capable of doing and on the occasions that he manages it, he adds an extra thing to the bowling attack, which improves as a consequence.

 When Mark Wood bowls quickly, he is electrifying.
 Chris Woakes is not electrifying.
 This is not meant as criticism of Chris Woakes because the truth is that very few players are ever electrifying.
 Being electrifying is a rare and valuable thing and that is why whenever you have a choice between a player who is possibly electrifying and one who definitely is not electrifying, you should always pick the possibly electrifying player even if there’s a more than reasonable chance that he will actually not perform as well as the other guy.

 Cricket is meant to be fun and those rare moments when you think to yourself ‘something is happening’ are the most fun of all.
 Andrew Flintoff’s career record is famously nondescript, but he will always retain a warm place in our heart for all those occasions when he made us feel like something was happening.

 There is also the small matter of retaining Mark Wood as a Test cricketer.
-Not so long ago we wrote at length about how these two Tests against New Zealand pretty much represent the final chance for him to have a career in the longest and most memorable format of the game.
+Not so long ago we wrote at length about how the two Tests against New Zealand in 2018 potentially represented the final chance for him to have a career in the longest and most memorable format of the game.

-Chris Woakes has been in the England Test team enough recently that we’re pretty confident he will be picked again.
-Wood, on the other hand, is running out of opportunities to do the kinds of things that will make people feel like they can actually pick him in Test cricket.
+Chris Woakes has been in the England Test team enough that we’re pretty confident he will be picked again.
+Wood, on the other hand, seems to exist in a constant state of maybe having already played his last Test without anyone actually realising it.